-CHAPTER XI.
+CHAPTER XXXIII.

-"They fought-like brave men, long and welf, They piled that ground with Moslem slain, They conquered --but Boxsaris fell, Bieeding at every vein.
-His few surviving comrades saw His smiles when rang their proud hurrah, And the red field was won; Then saw in death his cyclids close.
-Calmly, as to a night's repose, Like flowers at set of sun."-Halleck.
+They fought-like brave men, long and well,

+They piled that ground with Moslem slain.

+They conquered-but Bozzaris fell

+Bleeding at every vein.

+His few surviving comrades saw

+His smile when rang their proud hurrah,

+And the red field was won;

+Then saw in death his eyelids close

+Calmly, as to a night's repose,

+Like flowers at set of sun.